mikhaill/mikhaill.github.io/4_Models.md

 Additionally, note if your competition basing their pricing on:

 - Set license fee vs revenue share
-	-Example: $399/month or 2% of revenue
+	- Example: $399/month or 2% of revenue
 - Number of users / seats
-	-Example: $10 for up to 3 users
+	- Example: $10 for up to 3 users
 - Specific features locked / unlocked
-   -Example: You get X in the basic package but X and Y in the advanced package
+   - Example: You get X in the basic package but X and Y in the advanced package
 - Transactions / Actions Performed
-   -Example: 100,000 emails per month
+   - Example: 100,000 emails per month
 - Support tiers
-    -Example: Forum, Email, Phone, SLA
+    - Example: Forum, Email, Phone, SLA
 - Training
 - Integrations into 3rd parties and API access